dbainbri-ciena/docker-vnf-example/README.md

 OpenFlow (OF) rules are applied to the OVS such that packets flow through the vNFs using `port_in` and `output` rules along with more detailed rules to support the L3 (SVC) vNFs.
-In general, taffic is flowed to the `in0` port on a vNF and then from the `out0` port of that vNF to the `in0` port on the next vNF in the chain.
+In general, traffic is flowed to the `in0` port on a vNF and then from the `out0` port of that vNF to the `in0` port on the next vNF in the chain.

+To support load balancing of vNF instance OF select groups are utilized.

 After the packet has reached its destination the flow rules then ensure that the packet traverses the ingress vNF chain back to the subscriber.

 These OF rules ensure the path of any packet once it enters the chain.
+The OF rules applied to implement this use case can be found in [`flows.input`](./flows.input).
+This input file is a template containing a series of `bash` shell commands that create OF rules on the OVS.
+Two types of values are substituted into this template:
+- OVS port numbers for a given interface name on a given container, specified within parenthesis, e.g., `(egress_vnf_a,in0)`
+- MAC addresses for a given interface name on a given container, specified within squiggly brackets, e.g., `{egress_vnf_a,in0}`

 ## Installation and Deployment
 This project leverages **Vagrant** and so for easiest usage you should have